-At the end of the day your child’s Key Person or another member of the staff team will give you feedback on how your child’s day has been and may include what they have eaten, times they have slept, activities they have enjoyed and any specific achievements.
+At the end of the day your child’s Key Person or another member of the Nursery staff will give you feedback on your child’s day, including details of activities they have enjoyed and any specific achievements.

-Twice a year parents meet more formally with their child’s Key Person to discuss their child’s progress.
-These meetings are held during the day to allow you to observe your child during their everyday routine.
+Once a term, parents meet more formally with their child’s Key Person to discuss their child’s progress.
+These discussions take place over the telephone.

-A wide variety of events are organised throughout the year, which might include a Mother’s Day Tea Party, a Father’s Stay & Play Morning, an Easter Bonnet Parade, Sports Day, Harvest Festival, a Nativity Play and a Carol Concert.
-Further information on these events can be found on the Nursery notice boards.
-Parents are also kept informed of events by email.
+A wide variety of events are organised throughout the year, which might include a Mother’s Day Tea Party, a Father’s Stay & Play Morning, an Easter Egg Hunt, Sports Day, a Nativity Play and a Carol Concert.
+Further information on upcoming events can be found on the Nursery noticeboards/door.
+Parents are kept informed of events by email.

 Will my child be safe and secure?

 Yes.
 Entry to staff and parents is via an electronic fob system, buzzer entry or keypad code.
-CCTV surveillance is in operation and staff are vigilant in checking regularly that all external doors and gates are locked.
-To ensure the setting is secure, we ask parents not to open the door to other people.
+CCTV surveillance is in operation around the Nursery building and staff are vigilant in checking regularly that all external doors and gates are locked.

 Will my child ever leave their room/immediate outside space?